vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/apperance.md

 title: Theme Appearance Config
 icon: config
 category:
-  - config
+  - Config
 tag:
-  - themeConfig
+  - Theme Config
-  - config
+  - Appearance
 ---

 These are appearance options provided by the theme.